-With just two minor snags, I more or less completed the Scottish National Trail and found it fairly straightforward, though obviously it’s a long old hike and I was helped by the most walker-friendly Scottish spring weather in living memory.
+With just two minor snags, I more or less completed the Scottish National Trail.
+I found it fairly straightforward, though obviously it’s a long old hike and I was helped by the most walker-friendly Scottish spring weather in living memory.

 This trail is surprisingly manageable and almost overwhelmingly interesting.
 In fact I’m still slightly reeling from all I saw, how much I learnt and how it’s broadened my horizons.
-In this post I’ll outline some of the basic practicalities of hiking from Kirk Yetholm to Cape Wrath, a total of around 470 miles, followed by a summary of my itinerary, which you can jump to by clicking here.
+The first part of this post outlines the basic practicalities of hiking from Kirk Yetholm to Cape Wrath, a total of around 470 miles.
+The second half is a summary of my itinerary, which you can jump to by clicking here.